Glutathione: Metabolism

 Among the many metabolic processes in which it participates, glutathione is required for the biosynthesis of leukotrienes and prostaglandins.
-It plays a role in the storage of cysteine.
+It plays a role in cysteine storage.
 Glutathione enhances the function of citrulline as part of the nitric oxide cycle.
 It is a cofactor and acts on glutathione peroxidase.
-Glutathione is used to produce S-sulfanylglutathione, which is part of hydrogen sulfide metabolism.

-Conjugation

 Glutathione facilitates metabolism of xenobiotics.
 Glutathione S-transferase enzymes catalyze its conjugation to lipophilic xenobiotics, facilitating their excretion or further metabolism.
 The conjugation process is illustrated by the metabolism of N-acetyl-p-benzoquinone imine (NAPQI).
 NAPQI is a reactive metabolite formed by the action of cytochrome P450 on paracetamol (acetaminophen).
 Glutathione conjugates to NAPQI, and the resulting ensemble is excreted.
 As a result of this reaction, cellular glutathione concentration tends to be depleted in the presence of acetaminophen.

 In plants

-In plants, glutathione is involved in stress management.
+In plants, glutathione plays a role in stress response.
 It is a component of the glutathione-ascorbate cycle, a system that reduces poisonous hydrogen peroxide.
 It is the precursor of phytochelatins, glutathione oligomers that chelate heavy metals such as cadmium.
-Glutathione is required for efficient defence against plant pathogens such as Pseudomonas syringae and Phytophthora brassicae.
+Glutathione is required for efficient defense against plant pathogens such as Pseudomonas syringae and Phytophthora brassicae.
 Adenylyl-sulfate reductase, an enzyme of the sulfur assimilation pathway, uses glutathione as an electron donor.
 Other enzymes using glutathione as a substrate are glutaredoxins.
-These small oxidoreductases are involved in flower development, salicylic acid, and plant defence signalling.
+These small oxidoreductases are involved in flower development, salicylic acid, and plant defense signalling.